 This exercise is a grounded move (no propulsion) and it will challenge core stability and balance.

 - Start with one leg bent below the hip, so that the foot is slightly behind the body.
 The other leg is flexed at the hip and knee.
-This position is very stable with the ankle floats because the distribution of buoyancy.
+This position is very stable with the ankle floats because of the distribution of buoyancy.

 - Extend the knee forward with a strong kicking action.
 Maintain stability by keeping the opposite knee bent below the hip and using the arms and hands in a sculling action.

-- Return back to the starting position by curling the foot forcefully back towards the hip.
+- Return to the starting position by curling the foot forcefully back towards the hip.
 Continuing using the arms and hands in a sculling action.

 - Option 2.
 Using both legs, extend and flex the knees.
 Maintain stability by using the arms and hands in a sculling action throughout.

 This exercise can be performed in both shallow and deep water.
 It works most of the muscles in the body, as it is a compound exercise that involves a full body movement to perform the 270-degree kicks.
 Changing the body position to complement the kicking leg action so that the body is always in alignment is very important.